- How did you know which one was the oldest?

 Try looking online or ask at your local library or archive for maps and photographs of those areas in the past.

-The Related Links at the bottom of the page might help you.
+The Supporting Links in 'Resources' might help you.
 You will need to take a close look at the images showing what the buildings used to look like.
 This might help you pinpoint which building on the street used to be M&S.

 - Are the original buildings still standing?
 Or has something new been built in its place?